 Reapplicants must submit new supporting documents and complete the online application as outlined above, in the graduate application checklist.
 Only prior official test scores can be reactivated.

-You may view your application status and decision on your application activity page.
-Log back into your online application, and click on "Review Your Activity".
+You may view your application status and decision by logging into your status page.
 Due to the volume of applications we receive, we are not able to confirm with individual applicants when documents have been received.
 All applicants should monitor the online checklist to track individual documents.
 It is the applicant's responsibility to monitor the checklist and ensure that all documents are received by the deadline.

 Completed applications are reviewed by the faculty Admissions Committee throughout the winter.
 A select group of applicants will be interviewed during the evaluation process.
 Letters are sent as decisions are made, beginning in March.
 The selection of graduate students admitted to the Department of Aeronautics and Astronautics is based on an individualized, holistic review of each application, including (but not limited to) the applicant’s academic record, the letters of recommendation, the statement of purpose, personal qualities and characteristics, and past accomplishments.

 All SoE PhD students who are in good standing relative to their PhD program requirements will be funded to the department’s PhD standard.
 In all departments, this is at least equivalent to Stanford’s 20-hour-RA salary plus tuition to cover the department’s required enrollment (summer enrollment requirements vary by department).
 Funding can include fellowships, research assistantships, training grants and teaching assistantships.
 PhD students are encouraged to pursue outside fellowships.
 Besides the prestige, fellowships give the recipient greater flexibility in determining their own research direction.